Landau–Lifshitz–Gilbert equation

-The various forms of the equation are commonly used in micromagnetics to model the effects of a magnetic field on ferromagnetic materials.
-In particular it can be used to model the time domain behavior of magnetic elements due to a magnetic field.
-An additional term was added to the equation to describe the effect of spin polarized current on magnets.
+The various forms of the LLG equation are commonly used in micromagnetics to model the effects of a magnetic field and other magnetic interactions on ferromagnetic materials.
+It provides a practical way to model the time-domain behavior of magnetic elements.
+Recent developments generalizes the LLG equation to include the influence of spin-polarized currents in the form of spin-transfer torque.